 Can I prep this ahead of time?

-If you want to save yourself some time and deepen the maple dijon flavor you can marinate the salmon and Brussels sprouts ahead of time, but other than that I would not prep this too far in advance.
+If you want to save yourself some time and deepen the maple dijon flavor you can marinate the salmon and Brussels sprouts ahead of time.
+Then, spread the salmon and brussels sprouts in an even layer on a baking sheet and bake just before eating.

 Keep reading to grab the full recipe for the sheet pan maple dijon salmon and Brussels sprouts!
 If you make this healthy one pan dinner, please let me know in the comments below or on Instagram!